francescostumpo/foundation-fe/README.md

 - **alpha-motor-quote-and-buy**: Provides the "Quote and Buy" motor journey feature.

-Other independent widgets and utilities live in separate Nx libs with their own README files.
+Other independent utilities live in separate Nx lib with its own README file.

 ## Architecture

 - **Shell (alpha-shell)**: The host app.
 It defines routes and lazy-loads remotes using dynamic imports through Module Federation.
 - **Remote (alpha-motor-quote-and-buy)**: Exposes Angular routes and components remotely.
 It is built and served independently.
-- **Shared libs**: Common widgets and utilities used by both shell and remotes.
+- **Shared libs**: Common widgets and utilities used by both shell and remotes [NDBX](https://ngx-ndbx.frameworks.allianz.io/documentation/pagination/overview).

 ## Getting Started